Digital Footprint Facts: How Companies Collect Your Data

 You deserve control over what’s collected about you and what’s displayed to you online.
 At MacKeeper, we work on solutions that help prevent personal data tracking and irritating ad appearance.
 Check out StopAd—our new tool for making your web experience better.
 It’s easy to use and can be customized for specific websites.

 By the way, Frank is already using MacKeeper.
 StopAd lets him surf the web faster and avoid aggressive ads easily.
-He has peace of mind because online activities aren’t tracked anymore.
+He has peace of mind because his online activities aren’t tracked anymore.

 Want to join him?